 This course does not cover the basics of programming.
 While following the course without prior programming experience is very doable, it will require you to be pro-active in learning from tutorials and your peers.
 Keep this in mind before joining, but do not be afraid to try — some of the best projects in the past came from students that had never programmed before!

 For students with prior game development experience:

-If you have created a game with Unity, Unreal, or any other 2D / 3D game engine before, this course might be too basic for your needs.
-If you have created your own game engine in the past, it will definitely be too basic.
+If you have created a game with Unity, Unreal, or any other 2D / 3D game engine before, this course might be too basic for your level of experience.

 Understand the basic principles of game development

 Understand the difference between game development, game design, and many of the individual tasks that go into making a video game